paolostivanin/OTPClient/README.md

 See this [wiki section](https://github.com/paolostivanin/OTPClient/wiki/Secure-Memory-Limitations) for info on how to check the current value and set, if needed, a higher one.

 ## Features
+- integration with the OS' secret service provider via libsecret
 - support both TOTP and HOTP
 - support setting custom digits (between 4 and 10 inclusive)
 - support setting a custom period (between 10 and 120 seconds inclusive)